anbox-cloud/discourse-docs/oob-data.md

 ### Native Application

-For a native application you can use the native SDK from https://anbox-cloud.io/docs/sdks.
+For a native application you can use the native SDK from [Anbox Cloud SDKs](https://discourse.ubuntu.com/t/anbox-cloud-sdks/17844#streaming-sdk).
 To receive the data sent from the Android application running in the Anbox container you need to register a callback via the `anbox_stream_set_message_received_callback` method: